stcybrdgs/cs3358-dataStructures/asg01/README.md

 ASG01

 OBJECTIVE:
-The purpose of this assignment was to implement a class to hold and operate on a set of integers.
+The purpose of this assignment was to implement a class containing data and methods for a set of integers in a static array.

 DESCRIPTION:
 - 'Assign01.cpp' and 'IntSet.h' were provided by the instructor